Mersing

 - Keropok Lekor: Johor’s famous fish crackers.

-Discover Nasi Lemak, Malaysia’s national dish of coconut rice, sambal, anchovies…
+Experience Nasi Lemak, Malaysia’s national dish — fragrant coconut rice with…

 Popular Restaurants: